richardcsuwandi/richardcsuwandi.github.io/_posts/2025-06-27-open-endedness.md

 ### AI-Generating Algorithms

 [Jeff Clune](https://www.jeffclune.com/) has proposed one of the most ambitious visions: [AI-Generating Algorithms (AI-GAs)](https://arxiv.org/abs/1905.10985)<d-cite key="clune2019ai"></d-cite>, representing an alternate paradigm to the dominant "manual AI approach" where researchers attempt to discover and combine individual pieces of intelligence.
 Instead of hand-designing solutions, AI-GAs automatically learn how to produce general AI, following the clear trend in machine learning where learned solutions eventually replace hand-designed ones.
-The AI-GA approach rests on 3 pillars**:
+The AI-GA approach rests on 3 pillars:

 1. **Meta-learning architectures** that can automatically discover neural network designs
 2. **Meta-learning the learning algorithms themselves** rather than using fixed optimization methods